waffleio/hackshop/content/cards/attendee/customer.md

 - Who do I think this problem (from Box #1) is most painful for?
 - Who do I think my "early adopter" will be?

-Be specific.
-Instead of saying "Teenagers", maybe "Female high school students who own cell phones."
+Be specific!
+For example, instead of saying "Teenagers," narrow it down to "Female high school students who own cell phones."

 ![Dilbert is awesome](https://dl.dropboxusercontent.com/spa/0nz45d6wl4rw5hj/apdp5en1.png)